minheeseo/data-extract-apis/README.md

 Create a database with a table named as **tweet** using the following code.
-In addition to four features, one can add additoinal features such as dates, place, location, the number of retweets, and the number of followers.
-The purpose of this script is to simply extrating tweets, so I create a table as following.
+In addition to four features, one can add additional features such as dates, place, location, the number of retweets, and the number of followers.
+The purpose of this script is to simply extract tweets, so I create a table as following.